 So how do you get started with your digital transformation journey?
 Typically it starts with digitizing.
 With your strategy in place and employees fully on board, you can now proceed to look more practically at your plans.

-Usually, the big question is what needs to be changed first?
-Your roadmap would typically detail what needs to be done, how it will be done, and how your business will change progressively as you implement these strategies over a given period.
+Usually, the big question is what needs to be changed first.
+Your roadmap would typically detail what needs to be done, how it will be done, and how your business will change progressively as you implement the strategies over a given period.

 The truth is, that the path to achieving digital transformation will vary from one business to the other.
 Usually, companies go for the things that will have the biggest impact and drive the most value.
-But you can also start by digitizing simple processes such as payroll processing, leave approval automation, inventory management, invoicing, and so on.
+But you can also start by digitizing simple processes such as payroll processing, leave approval automation, inventory management, invoicing, etc.